The Paradox of Good Decisions

 This isn't rare.
 It's systematically common among people making high-stakes decisions:

 Most advice pretends this tension doesn't exist.
 "Just be rational" ignores that emotions are real and powerful.
-"Trust your gut" ignores that intuition can be systematically biased.
+"Trust your gut" ignores that intuition can be systematically biased by cognitive biases.

 The truth is more complex: Your rational analysis and emotional response are both providing information.
 The question isn't which to trust—it's how to integrate them.